< Resources

 3. The difficulties with reading originated during school years.
 (Note: Early signs may be evident during preschool years.)

-The professional making the diagnosis of dyslexia should then provide you with a thorough report that includes all the information and data that was gathered, the diagnostic conclusions that were made, as well as recommendations for interventions and accommodations.
+The professional making the diagnosis should then provide you with a thorough report that includes all the information and data that was gathered, the diagnostic conclusions that were made, as well as recommendations for interventions and accommodations.
 The public school evaluation process also includes sharing findings with families and making recommendations for services if the child is found eligible for special education.

 My Child Has a Dyslexia Diagnosis — Now What?

-Once a child is identified as having Dyslexia (or Specific Learning Disability/Disorder), it is essential that they receive the right reading interventions to get them back on track.
+Once a child is identified as having dyslexia (or Specific Learning Disability/Disorder), it is essential that they receive the right reading interventions to get them back on track.
 Dyslexia refers specifically to deficits with accurate and fluent reading and spelling of words, despite the child having received reading instruction.

-What is in a Dyslexia Evaluation Report?
+What Is in a Dyslexia Evaluation Report?

 The public school or private evaluation report should detail the child’s current abilities.